Biology Major, B.S.

 • Forensic Investigation

-Nursing Emphasis
+Nursing Emphasis1

 This emphasis will allow a student to complete a Bachelor of Science in Biology from UW-Platteville and a Bachelor of Science of Nursing from UW-Oshkosh in four years.
 It will require participation in the 3 + 1 Dual Degree Program (Articulation agreement with UW-Oshkosh and their Online Accelerated Nursing Program).